Introduction

 We all know that oxygen is necessary for life.
 Oxygen goes through a series of steps before it reaches the cell

 The capnograph is able to measure the expelled CO2.
 This is an extremely useful measurement as it can help detect problems along the pathway taken by the CO2.
-For an example, if the patient stops breathing (e.g. due to morphine) , CO2 will not be able to “get out “.
+For example, if the patient stops breathing (e.g. due to morphine), CO2 will not be able to “get out “.
 This problem will make the capnograph show a low CO2 reading and trigger an alarm that alerts medical staff to the problem.

 We will discuss more examples later.